Aliases for CDKN1B Gene

 GeneCards Summary for CDKN1B Gene

-CDKN1B (Cyclin-Dependent Kinase Inhibitor 1B (P27, Kip1)) is a Protein Coding gene.
-Diseases associated with CDKN1B include multiple endocrine neoplasia, type iv and multiple endocrine neoplasia 1.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
-GO annotations related to this gene include protein complex binding and protein phosphatase binding.
-An important paralog of this gene is CDKN1A.
+CDKN1B (Cyclin Dependent Kinase Inhibitor 1B) is a Protein Coding gene.
+Diseases associated with CDKN1B include Multiple Endocrine Neoplasia, Type Iv and Primary Hyperparathyroidism.
+Among its related pathways are Cellular Senescence (REACTOME) and PI3K/AKT activation.
+Gene Ontology (GO) annotations related to this gene include protein phosphatase binding.
+An important paralog of this gene is CDKN1C.

 UniProtKB/Swiss-Prot Summary for CDKN1B Gene

 Important regulator of cell cycle progression.
 Inhibits the kinase activity of CDK2 bound to cyclin A, but has little inhibitory activity on CDK2 bound to SPDYA (PubMed:28666995).
 Involved in G1 arrest.
 Potent inhibitor of cyclin E- and cyclin A-CDK2 complexes.
 Forms a complex with cyclin type D-CDK4 complexes and is involved in the assembly, stability, and modulation of CCND1-CDK4 complex activation.
 Acts either as an inhibitor or an activator of cyclin type D-CDK4 complexes depending on its phosphorylation state and/or stoichometry.